 It is not income, but wealth.
 This distinction is alien to most but is very important.
 Wealth is something that should be preserved.

-The three basic options facing a country are: spending it, as most developing countries do; preserving it, as Norway does; or one can invest it in future sustainable growth.
+The three basic options facing a country are: spending it, preserving it, or you can simply invest it in future sustainable growth.

 The choice is ours.